-Greg Mayes, a biopharma leader for more than 20 years, has been personally affected by epilepsy.
-After years of absence seizures, which often precede epilepsy, his son Conner was diagnosed with epilepsy in 2014.
+Greg Mayes founded Engage Therapeutics in 2017 after more than 20 years of leadership roles in the biopharmaceutical industry.
+His personal experience caring for his teenage son with epilepsy drives his passion in developing Staccato Alprazolam, a seizure rescue treatment that could abort ongoing seizures.
 Greg is dedicated to leveraging his drug development experience and working with key opinion leaders (KOLs) to identify new therapeutic options for patients affected by epilepsy.
-He, along with his team of KOLs, believe they have finally found that option with Staccato Alprazolam.

-Before joining Lumira Ventures, Gerry was an entrepreneur who co-founded and served in a variety of management and board capacities at venture capital-funded companies in the pharmacy benefit management, senior living and technology transfer sectors.
-Earlier, as an Engagement Manager in the healthcare practice of The Boston Consulting Group he advised pharmaceutical firms on strategic issues involving portfolio management, R&D productivity, new product launches, reimbursement and acquisitions.
+Before joining Lumira Ventures, Gerry was an entrepreneur who co-founded and served in a variety of management and board capacities at venture capital-funded companies in the pharmacy benefit management, senior living, and technology transfer sectors.
+As an Engagement Manager in the healthcare practice of The Boston Consulting Group, he advised pharmaceutical firms on strategic issues involving portfolio management, R&D productivity, new product launches, reimbursement and acquisitions.
 Gerry began his career as a member of the investment banking group of Credit Suisse First Boston where his clients included public and private healthcare companies.

-As a career R&D leader, Steve Collins has led or supported clinical programs across a wide range of indications, resulting in over a dozen approved drugs.
-Currently he is Chairman of Xalud Therapeutics a biologics based anti-inflammatory focused company in late pre-clinical stage and President and C.E.O. of Biscayne Neurotherapeutics, a small molecule clinical stage company with focus on CNS applications.
-Most recently, he was the CEO, President of NeuroTherapeutics Pharma, an early stage biotechnology company where he raised US$42 million to advance novel therapeutics for CNS.
+A career R&D leader, Steve Collins has led or supported clinical programs across a wide range of indications that have resulted in over a dozen approved drugs.
+He currently serves as Chairman of Xalud Therapeutics, a gene therapy company in late pre-clinical stage and President and CEO of Biscayne Neurotherapeutics, a small molecule clinical-stage company with focus on CNS applications.
+He was recently the CEO and President of NeuroTherapeutics Pharma, an early stage biotechnology company where he raised $42 million to advance novel therapeutics for CNS.

 Orrin Devinsky is Professor of Neurology, Neurosurgery, and Psychiatry at the NYU School of Medicine, where he directs the Epilepsy Center.
 He also directs the Saint Barnabas Institute of Neurology.
 His epilepsy research includes cannabidiol, autism, clinical-genetic correlations, healthful behavioral changes, sudden death, therapeutic electrical stimulation, quality-of-life, cognitive and behavioral issues, and surgical therapy.
 He is the Principal Investigator for the North American SUDEP Registry and for the SUDC Registry and Research Collaborative.